sopaco/mermaid-fixer/README.md

 **Mermaid Fixer** is a high-performance AI-driven tool that automatically detects and fixes syntax errors in Mermaid diagrams within Markdown files.
 Built with Rust for performance and reliability, Mermaid Fixer helps teams maintain accurate and valid Mermaid diagrams with minimal effort.

 **Mermaid Fixer** employs a multi-stage workflow combining static syntax validation with AI-powered intelligent fixing.
-The system uses the mermaid-rs library for precise syntax validation and integrates with large language models (LLMs) to intelligently repair broken diagrams while preserving their original intent and structure.
+The system render mermaid in a JS sandbox environment to validate sytax correctness​ and integrates with large language models (LLMs) to intelligently repair broken diagrams while preserving their original intent and structure.

 # 😺 Why use Mermaid Fixer